Modern Media in SSEA

-Succesful completion of Histories of Modern South and Southeast Asia and Nation, Community, Self: Questions of Culture in South and Southeast Asia.
-Please, contact the student advisor or Dr. S. Sunderason, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.
+Having successfully finished Propaedeutics SSEAS or equivalent knowledge of South and Southeast Asian history and society.
+Please, contact the student advisor, Nicole A.N.M. van Os or Prof. Dr. B. Arps, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.

 • Knowledge of and insight into the recent history, in social and political context, of media and communication technologies in South and Southeast Asia.

 • Knowledge of and insight into the cultural functions of media and communication technologies in modern South and Southeast Asia.

 • Knowledge of and insight into the main themes and approaches of media studies in general and particularly with regard to South and Southeast Asia.

 Mode of instruction

 • Total course load for the course: 140 hours.